catycaldwell/devs4blacklives/README.md

 🇪🇹 🇪🇷 ✊🏿 Talk to your Habesha family members about Black Lives Matter!
 Read and share this [pdf](HabeshaBLM.pdf)

-🇨🇳 Mandarin resources for BLM
+🇨🇳 Chinese-language resources for BLM
 * [Google doc](https://docs.google.com/document/d/1YK60qnUQbrIFVkU5mWBqRVYMBvNTXt_LTIA5DECEhfo/edit?usp=sharing) with _a lot_ of resources in Mandarin
+* Link to Chinese-language BLM resoures: https://bit.ly/chnarticlesblm2020